 Then, cut the pork tenderloin into cubes about 1 inch in size.
 Don’t worry too much if the sizes are not exactly the same.

 Heat the 3 tbsp of oil in a dutch oven over medium high heat.
 Then add the cubed pork to brown the meat.
 Let it sizzle and brown, stirring occasionally to make sure that the pork is browned on all sides.

 While the pork is in the dutch oven, dice the onion and mince the garlic.

 Stir in the onion and garlic and let it all cook together for about 5 minutes.

+Once the onions have cooked enough that they are starting to get tender, it is time to add in everything else, except the corn starch and water (those will be added later to thicken the broth).
 Mix in the cut up potatoes, carrots, celery and mushrooms.
 Also, add in the can of diced tomatoes, ginger ale, broth, salt, pepper and bay leaves.

 When finished, it is time to thicken the broth so that it is a nice gravy.
 To do that, make a slurry by whisking together the corn starch and water.
 Stir the slurry in with the stew.
 It should thicken almost immediately, but if not, you can place it back in the oven for a few minutes.
 Then take it out and stir – should be the perfect consistency for stew.